valensupport/valensupport.github.io/pages/web_services.md

 `https://insureright.valen.com/api/2/reports/insureright/scoring/12345/predict`

 In this example the **solution** is InsureRight.
-A number of different types of submissions may be made to the InsureRight solution, but in this case we are making a **scoring** submission, which requires the ‘score_id’ or ‘score_key’ be sent to the production system.
+A number of different types of submissions may be made to the InsureRight solution, but in this case we are making a **scoring** submission, which requires the ‘score_id’ be sent to the production system.

 ##### Request Data